Deanthropomorphising NLP: Can a Language Model Be Conscious?: Related Work

 \section{Related Work}

 We are not the first authors to consider LLMs from the perspective of consciousness.
-In fact, \citet{AgueraYArcas2022} offers an insider view of the LaMDA model in an article that presents several transcripts of interactions, demonstrating its failures in cognitive ability as well as its successes, but offering no definite conclusion as to the possibility of sentience in a LLM.
-More generally, other researchers have sought to apply cognitive frameworks to the problem of language modelling \citep{Pepperell2022,levin2022generalizing,chalmers2023large}, reaching similar conclusions to ours --- that a LLM cannot be considered conscious, or indeed sentient, based on the current evidence.
-An interesting perspective on the possibility of model consciousness is offered by \citet{wei2022emergent}, who posit that increasingly larger models appear to have emergent properties not possible in smaller models.
+In fact, Ag\"uera y Arcas \citep{AgueraYArcas2022} offers an insider view of the LaMDA model in an article that presents several transcripts of interactions, demonstrating its failures in cognitive ability as well as its successes, but offering no definite conclusion as to the possibility of consciousness in a LLM.
+More generally, other researchers have sought to apply cognitive frameworks to the problem of language modelling \citep{Pepperell2022,levin2022generalizing,chalmers2023large}, reaching similar conclusions to ours --- that a LLM cannot be considered conscious, based on the current evidence.
+An interesting perspective on the possibility of model consciousness is offered by Wei et al. \citep{wei2022emergent}, who posit that increasingly larger models appear to have emergent properties not possible in smaller models.
 One such emergent property in a future model may well be indistinguishable from consciousness.

-For other discussions of the ability of machines to interpret language and the degree to which a machine may `understand' a text, we refer the reader to the recent work of \citet{bender-koller-2020-climbing}, \citet{Bender2021} and \citet{mitchell2022debate}.
-In these works, an argument is built up towards the inability of a machine to attain human level recognition, with the important distinction between form and meaning being drawn.
+For other discussions of the ability of machines to interpret language and the degree to which a machine may `understand' a text, we refer the reader to the recent work of Bender et al. \citep{bender-koller-2020-climbing,Bender2021} and Mitchell et al. \citep{mitchell2022debate}.
+In their work, an argument is built up towards the inability of a machine to attain human level recognition, with the important distinction between form and meaning being drawn.
 The popularised term of `stochastic parrots' was introduced to describe the functioning of LLMs as random sampling from the training data, with the human reader of the generated text playing a central role in assigning meaning.

 A more sympathetic treatment of machine understanding is given in alternative literature, where researchers have claimed that LLMs are paving the way for General AI \citep{Manning2022}, or considered LLMs from the perspective of the human mind \citep{Lake2021}.